- Diagnostic Testingdropdown

 - The degree of damage caused by glaucoma which is already present in the eye before the beginning of therapy

-The doctor will then decide what is the best option.
+Dr. James McManus or Dr. Jason Darlington will then decide what is the best option for you.
 We will discuss the alternatives with you as any decision is a team decision, between both you, your family, and the doctor.
 We will discuss the appropriate options, both the positive and negative aspects of each.
 We take all options seriously, knowing that there are risks and benefits to all therapies.

 Choices for Therapy

-Your initial choice of therapy will most likely be between medical (eye drop) and laser therapy, although if the first one does not work, you can always try the other.
+Your initial choice of therapy will most likely be between medical eye drop therapy, SLT Laser Therapy or the iStent, although if the first one does not work, you can always try the other.
 It is important that you understand both types of therapy so that you can make the best decision for yourself.